100 Notable alumni of

 -

-Bradley Ernest Whitford is an American musician who is best known for serving as the rhythm guitarist for the hard rock band Aerosmith for which he was inducted into the Rock and Roll Hall of Fame in 2001.
+Bradley Ernest Whitford is an American musician who is best known as a guitarist for the hard rock band Aerosmith for which he was inducted into the Rock and Roll Hall of Fame in 2001.
 He has also worked as a songwriter for the group, co-composing well-received tracks such as 1976's "Last Child".

 -